DataONEorg/d1_python/gmn/doc/setup/background.rst

 In addition to acting as servers in the DataONE infrastructure, Member Nodes also act as clients, initiating connections to other Nodes.
 When connecting to other Nodes, Member Nodes authenticate themselves in a process called
 :term:`client side authentication`, in which a client side certificate is provided over an LTS/SSL connection.

-Nodes that are registered with DataONE will only trust Member Node connections where a client side sertificate issued by the DataONE :term:`CA` is provided.
+Nodes that are registered with DataONE will only trust Member Node connections where a client side certificate issued by the DataONE :term:`CA` is provided.
 However, a stand-alone instance of GMN will not connect to registered Member Nodes, so a non-trusted client side certificate can be used instead.